How To Add Animal Images to Wood Coasters

 Because of the grain of the discs, the Scorch marker ink did not completely fill in the designs and burned unevenly.
 Because of that, I used a fine-tip black Sharpie permanent marker to fill in the designs.
 I went over each design with the Sharpie to have uniform darkness to all the designs.
 Then, I sealed both faces and the rim with Mod Podge.

 Like this post?
-You may be interested in How To Use Two-Part Epoxy Resin As A Glue
+You may be interested in How to Create a Patriotic Resin Cutting Board

 In hindsight, I would just skip using the Scorch Marker and stick with coloring in the design with a black (or colored) Sharpie pen since I had to redo them all anyways.